 Hamstring strains occur at high rates in sports that require running and sprinting.
-One of every 3 injuries in soccer are hamstring strains.¬† Other sports with high injury rates include baseball, football, and track and field.
+One of every 3 injuries in soccer is hamstring strains.¬† Other sports with high injury rates include baseball, football, and track and field.
 These injuries can be very frustrating for athletes.¬† This is because of the long rehabilitation time.
-Return to sport may take several weeks or 2 to 3 months based on the severity of the injury.
+Returning to sports may take several weeks or 2 to 3 months based on the severity of the injury.
 Also, nearly 1 in 3 hamstring injuries will recur and many of these happen within the first 2 weeks of returning to sport.¬† Thankfully, rehabilitation exercises can help get you back in the game and avoid re-injury.

 The Most Effective Approach to Rehabilitating Hamstring Strains

 There are 3 types of rehabilitation exercises that assist in recovery from hamstring strains.
 Agility exercises involve changes of direction simulating sports movements.¬† These exercises reduce re-injury rates.¬† Always initiate these exercises early after your injury.¬† Core stabilization exercises are also effective at reducing your risk of re-injury.¬† Finally, exercises that lengthen your injured hamstring can speed up your return to play.